 Being a prison officer can be a dangerous job but nobody should go to work and get stabbed.
 I cannot thank Thompsons enough for helping me to hold my employer to account.

 Our workplace accident experts are on hand to talk through your case and provide free, no-obligation legal advice.

-Questions about making a Workplace Assault compensation claim
+Frequently asked questions about making a workplace assault compensation claim

 The Health and Safety Executive (HSE) defines a workplace assault as ‘Any incident in which a person is abused, threatened or assaulted in circumstances relating to their work’.
 This includes racial, sexist and homophobic verbal abuse.